NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 	// else
 		// get the buffer number of the buffer assigned to the block using StaticBuffer::getBufferNum().

-		// if the buffer number is valid, free the buffer by setting the free flag of its metaInfo entry to true.
+		// if the buffer number is valid (!=E_BLOCKNOTINBUFFER), free the buffer by setting the free flag of its metaInfo entry to true.

 		// free the block in disk by setting the data type of the entry corresponding to the block number in StaticBuffer::blockAllocMap to UNUSED_BLK.

 		// set the object's blockNum to INVALID_BLOCK (-1)
-	}
 }

 /* NOTE: This function will NOT check if the block already exists in disk or not,